jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_publickey_verify" name="signature_publickey_verify"></a> `signature_publickey_verify(pk: signature_publickey) -> crypto_errno`
-Check that a public key is valid and in canonical form.
+Check that a signature public key is valid and in canonical form.

-Return `$crypto_errno.invalid_key` if verification fails.
+This function may perform stricter checks than those made during importation at the expense of additional CPU cycles.

+The function returns `invalid_key` if the public key didn't pass the checks.

 ##### Params
 - <a href="#signature_publickey_verify.pk" name="signature_publickey_verify.pk"></a> `pk`: [`signature_publickey`](#signature_publickey)